QuantEcon/bank_of_portugal_2025/thursday/source/2_jax_intro.md

 In other words, JAX assumes a functional programming style.

-The major implication is that JAX functions should be pure.
+The major implication is that JAX functions should be **pure**:

+1. Deterministic / Referential Transparency

-A pure function will always return the same result if invoked with the same inputs.
+- Given the same inputs, a pure function always returns the same output

-In particular, a pure function has

-- no dependence on global variables and
+- No dependence on hidden state, global variables, or external conditions

-- no side effects
+2. No Side Effects

+- Doesn't modify anything outside its scope
+- No mutations of input arguments
+- No modifying global variables

+Key idea: Functions are isolated logical entities, the actions and affects of which can be understood purely from inspection of the function itself.

-JAX will not usually throw errors when compiling impure functions but execution becomes unpredictable.
+**Be careful:**  JAX will not usually throw errors when compiling impure functions but execution becomes unpredictable.

 Here’s an illustration of this fact, using global variables: